ni/systemlink-operations-handbook/handbook/rbac/rbac.md

 ### Automatic Data Encapsulation

 When a system is added to SystemLink the user must choose which workspace the system will reside.
 The workspaces available to the user is determine by both their workspace membership and **Add systems** privilege.
 Once added to a workspace, data produced by the system will automatically be stored in the same workspace as the system.
 This capability allows users to develop workspace agnostic test applications.
 Changing workspaces does require changes or redeployment of test application.
-This is especially helpful when in scenarios such as production verification where the test application cannot change between validation and production but the validation data produced must be kept seperate from production data.
+This is especially helpful when in scenarios such as production verification where the test application cannot change between validation and production but the validation data produced must be kept separate from production data.

 ## Mapping users to roles in workspaces